linfocito/linfocito/README.md

-### Hi there 👋
+### Hello!

+My name is Eduardo Lopes.
+I'm an Emergency and ICU pediatrician, seeking a career change to computer programming.

 <!--
 **linfocito/linfocito** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started:Prerequisites

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...